caiiiycuk/postgresql-to-sqlite/README.md

 * silently ignore unsupported postgresql features
 * gzip support

+## Installing

-In release section you can download pre-built version of pg2sqlite.jar
+In [release section](https://github.com/caiiiycuk/postgresql-to-sqlite/releases/) you can download pre-built version of pg2sqlite.jar

 ## How to build
 ```sh